H0ckeyKeks/Inventory-Management-System/README.md

   •	Calculate the total value of all items in the inventory.

-I know there is a risk that my program might crash due to the various inputs maybe being null.
-I am currently working to make sure this doesn't happen (16 January 2025).
+I created a helper method to prevent my program from crashing if the input is null or empty.